 Training for a Growing Epidemic

-The first degree program for diabetes educators
+Teachers College will launch the nation's first master's degree program for diabetes educators in fall 2011

 Teachers College will launch the nation’s first master’s degree program for diabetes educators in fall 2011.
 Based in the College’s Department of Health and Behavior Studies and offered entirely online, the Diabetes Education and Management Program will equip clinicians and care managers with a greater, more research-based understanding of how diabetes develops and evolves across different populations.
 It will teach them how to help patients manage treatment of their illness.
 And it will train these caregivers and educators to be successful patient advocates for effective public health strategies and policies, such as securing Medicaid and Medicare reimbursement for diabetes education.
 This interdisciplinary 36-credit program, which leads to a Master of Science degree, is currently accepting applications for the inaugural cohort of 25 students through January 15, 2011.